Evan8456/Draw-It/paint-me/README.md

    would be when we had to migrate to https and having to fixed out backend code to support this change on the production side.

 ## Contributions

-**Task:** Describe the contribution of each team member to the project.
-Please provide the full name of each team member (but no student number).

 1. Evan Ng
    Evan was involved with working on both frontend, backend, and debugging the server.
 For frontend, Evan mainly worked on the drawing related components on